 - Allow it to cool: It's important not to pour the piping hot liquid jelly mixture into the tart shell, as the heat may cause it to leak into the tart leaving you with a soggy crust!
 Allow the mixture to cool slightly for 15-20 minutes and then pour it into the tart shell.
 Once cooled to room temperature the tart can be transferred to the fridge to set completely.

 Expert tips for perfect vegan chocolate ganache

-- Temperature: Don’t boil the milk!
-You just want to heat the coconut milk gently over a low-medium heat.
+- Temperature: Don't boil the milk!
+You just want to heat the coconut milk gently over low-medium heat.
 Boiling the milk could cause the coconut milk to break, separating the water from the fat.
-Another reason to keep the temperature below boiling point is it will effect the overall quality of the ganache.
-You won’t get that silky smooth result if the temperature of the chocolate gets too high.
+Another reason to keep the temperature below boiling point is it will affect the overall quality of the ganache.
+You won't get that silky smooth result if the temperature of the chocolate gets too high.

 - Avoid water: Adding water to your ganache can cause the mixture to seize and become dull.
 Make sure that the bowl you use is completely dry and that no water splashes into the mixture throughout the process.

 - Good quality chocolate: It probably goes without saying that the quality of the chocolate that you use will have a huge effect on the end result of the ganache.